yhorian/cardiff.marketing/src/posts/SEO-predictions-for-2023.md

   - PageExperience
   - Static-site-generation
 thumbnail: src/static/img/2023.png
-thumbnaildesc: Image by xvector on Freepik.
-Celebrating a new year - 2023.
+thumbnaildesc: Celebrating a new year in SEO - 2023!
+Image by xvector on Freepik.
 prism: false
 ---